idaholab/moose/modules/heat_transfer/doc/content/modules/heat_transfer/index.md

 # Heat Transfer Module

 Heat is transferred by three mechanisms: conduction, convection, and radiation.
-The heat conduction module provides various implementations of the heat conduction equation, as well as associated boundary/interface conditions, including radiation between gray, diffuse surfaces and provisions to couple temperature fields to fluid domains through boundary conditions.
+The heat transfer module provides various implementations of the heat conduction equation, as well as associated boundary/interface conditions, including radiation between gray, diffuse surfaces and provisions to couple temperature fields to fluid domains through boundary conditions.